Rumeysakeskin/Image-Captioning/README.md

 - Pre-inject captioner: A train is on the tracks near a train station.
 - Merge captioner: A train station with a train and a passenger train.

+Reference and generated captions of images for different decoder architectures with Inception v3 and 1-layer GRU language model (1st image: 000000127530.jpg, 2nd image: 000000060090.jpg) on MSCOCO validation dataset.